C2 Health Geography of Czechia

 determinants.
 They are also the most vulnerable when unexpected societal changes occur.

-problems across all of Europe – but Czechia looks worse than many other countries.
+Unhealthy behavior/Preventable risk factors – Alcohol and tobacco are the major health problems across all of Europe – but Czechia looks worse than many other countries.

 Conclusion